coralbits/coralpages/README.md

       - pages
       - blocks
       - templates

-blocks:
-  - name: Login Button
-    store: myremote
-    html: login-button/view.html
-    css: login-button/style.css
-    tags:
-      - jinja2
 ```

 ## Config structure and data flow

-In the config there are several stores configured, each store is a loader hat can get data in a way, from filesystem, database, or HTTP.
+In the config there are several stores configured, each store is a loader that can get data in a way, from filesystem, database, or HTTP.

-When viewing a page all stores in order are queried for the given page,first to answer is used.
+When viewing a page all stores in order are queried for the given page, first to answer is used.

 The page has blocks, for the block we follow the same idea, but first we
-heck into the config one, and then maybe on the store.
+check into the config one, and then maybe on the store.

 Each store has its own configuration and may not have blocks pages or
 whatever.
 We use tags to filter out when not needed.